Developer Guide

 How does a sports betting API work?+

-A sports betting API works by continuously collecting odds from sportsbooks, normalizing the data into a consistent format, and serving it through REST endpoints or real-time streaming protocols like SSE (Server-Sent Events) or WebSockets.
+A sports betting API continuously collects odds from sportsbooks, normalizes the data, and serves it through REST endpoints or SSE streaming.
 Developers authenticate with an API key, request odds for specific sports or events, and receive JSON responses they can integrate into their applications.

 What is the difference between a sports betting API and a sports data API?+